miklevin/MikeLev.in/_posts/2025-07-03-python-fasthtml-template-language.md

 ### Python's 'Dent' in Computer Science Dogma

-Remember getting used to that?
+Remember getting used to the fact that line-indents in Python matter?
 It's a real divider in tech.
+You love it or you hate it.

 Some people (and all the AIs) love it because it enforces meaning behind all the code-block indents people use to organize their code anyway.
 It's just with most other languages the finer details around those indents don't matter, so the indents don't matter, so the variation in indent styles and the positioning of the curly brackets that enclose the code blocks is infinite, injecting uncertainty and ambiguity which is not good for humans, much less for AIs.
 But the fact that it's allowed is one of those first things computer science students learn in school with the *one giant line of code still compiles* example, so it's part of their tech-religion and dogma.
 So they hate that indents matter in Python.

 Python should have been called Dent not just for Arthur Dent in *Hitchhikers Guide to The Galaxy* but because how it puts a dent in the psyche of compsci